vsvishal/react-projects/React-notes.md

 ### What is reconciliation?

-### The algorithm React uses to diff one tree with another to determine which parts need to be changed.
+### The algorithm React uses to diff one tree (older Virtual dome) with another (newer virtual dome) to determine which parts need to be changed.

+## Comparing object is easy and fast then comparing object and HTMl, so Virtual dom at the end is object

 ### update - A change in the data used to render a React app.
 Usually the result of `setState`.
 Eventually results in a re-render.